 Each invoice should be assigned a number.
-This helps identify the invoice for both you and the customer, which makes tracking easier for both parties.
+This helps identify the invoice for you and the customer, making tracking easier for both parties.
 Sometimes invoicing software automatically assigns these numbers, but if you have a choice, try to keep them as simple as possible while still serving as unique identifiers.

 Your invoice should be itemized.
 In other words, don’t send an invoice with a total and no description—break it down line by line.
 This helps clarify the charges for the customer and makes it easier for you to refer back to the invoice in the event questions arise.

 Each line item should have a clearly marked total.
-And the invoice as a whole should have an obvious representation of the total owed, along with any taxes and additional fees.
+And the invoice as a whole should clearly represent the total owed, along with any taxes and additional fees.
 Don’t be vague here—put it front and center.

 Finally, your invoice should make your payment terms crystal clear.
 If there are special requirements, list them plainly.
 If there are specific payment methods you require or deadlines that need to be adhered to, make that clear as well.
 This avoids ambiguity and ensures that terms and conditions are clear regardless of who views the invoice.
 Some businesses have large accounting departments, so this is important.